Senators say they are 'close' to a deal on DACA, border security

 WASHINGTON — One day after a televised meeting between nearly two dozen lawmakers and President Donald Trump, a group of bipartisan senators say they are increasingly optimistic about a deal on a handful of immigration issues that include border security and a solution on the future of thousands of undocumented immigrants currently caught in legal limbo.

-“We’re very close on the four categories that we outlined,” Flake said, adding that a deal could be announced as early as this week.
+“We’re very close on the four categories that we outlined,” he said, adding that a deal could be announced as early as this week.

 “I feel very positive we’re moving in the right direction,” Senator Dick Durbin, D-Ill., the lead Democrat in the talks, noted.

 The proposal would address the nearly 800,000 undocumented immigrants who have been given protected immigration status under the Deferred Action for Childhood Arrivals — or DACA — program.
-Trump gave Congress until March 5th or their protection would expire.
+Trump gave Congress until March 5 or the immigrants' protection would expire.
 The agreement is also expected to include additional border security, minor changes to family-based migration, and drastic changes to the diversity visa lottery program.

-The group, consisting of Sens.
-Durbin, Flake, Lindsey Graham, R-S.C., Cory Gardner, R-Colo., Michael Bennet, D-Colo. and Bob Menendez, D-N.J., says their proposal should be able to obtain 60 votes in the Senate.
+The group, which also consists of Sens.
+Lindsey Graham, R-S.C.; Cory Gardner, R-Colo.; Michael Bennet, D-Colo.; and Bob Menendez, D-N.J., says their proposal should be able to obtain 60 votes in the Senate.

 The progress senators expressed hope for comes after a unique meeting with Trump on Tuesday, nearly an hour of which was televised.
-Even after the meeting, it remained unclear where the president stood on some of the key issues but members on both sides of the aisle said that the gathering helped move stalled talks forward by narrowing the parameters of any legislation.
+Even afterward, it remained unclear where the president stood on some of the key issues but members on both sides of the aisle said that the gathering helped move stalled talks forward by narrowing the parameters of any legislation.

 “That helps for those who have envisioned this big concrete brick and mortar wall.
 It’s different.
 So that’s easier for the other side to accept,” Flake said.